 Taking the SAT or

 ACT is probably one of the most important milestones in high school.
 Yet, many students make the same mistakes and become victims of their own indecisiveness.
-Here are some tips from an expert tutor, to help you conquer the SAT or ACT while avoiding common
+Here are some tips from an expert tutor, to help you conquer the SAT or ACT while avoiding common mistakes.

 1. Plan ahead